 Other symptoms that can provide clues to the diagnosis include shortness of breath Shortness of Breath Shortness of breath—what doctors call dyspnea—is the unpleasant sensation of having difficulty breathing.
 People experience and describe shortness of breath differently depending on the cause... read more , fever, cough Cough in Adults Cough is a sudden, forceful expulsion of air from the lungs.
 It is one of the most common reasons people see a doctor.
 The function of a cough is to clear material from the airways and to protect... read more , and sputum production.
 Doctors ask about the person's history of smoking and exposure to secondhand smoke.

 During the physical examination, doctors check the person's temperature and heart and breathing rates.
 Doctors look for signs of respiratory distress and examine the lungs, particularly how well air moves in and out and whether wheezing seems to affect all of the lungs or only part.
 A doctor is usually able to detect wheezing by listening with a stethoscope as the person breathes.
 Loud wheezing can be heard easily, sometimes even without a stethoscope.
 To hear mild wheezing, doctors may need to listen with a stethoscope while the person exhales forcefully.
-A persistent wheeze that occurs in one location in smokers may be due to lung cancer.
+A persistent wheeze that occurs in one location in people who smoke may be due to lung cancer.
 Doctors also examine the heart, nose and throat, limbs, hands, feet, and skin.

 Tests are done to assess severity, determine diagnosis, and identify complications.
 They usually include the following: